 Be Careful About What You Say

 Make sure that you do not give the insurance company a recorded statement without the prior approval of your personal injury lawyer.
-The claims adjuster can twist your words to mean something you never intended, which can decrease the value of your injury claim.
+The claims adjuster can twist your words to mean something you never intended, which can decrease the value of your claim.

 Review Your Case with Our Team